Symi: Geography

-Symi is part of the Dodecanese island chain, located about 41 km north-northwest of Rhodes and 425 km from Piraeus, the port of Athens, with 58.1 km² of mountainous terrain.
+Symi is part of the Dodecanese island chain, about 15 mi north of Rhodes, with 58.1 km² of mountainous terrain.
 Its nearest land neighbors are the Datça and Bozburun peninsulas of Muğla Province in Turkey.
 Its interior is characterised by small valleys, and its coastline alternates between rocky cliffs, beaches and isolated coves.

 Its main town, located on the northeast coast, is named Symi.
 The lower town around the harbour, is referred to as Yialos, and the upper town is called Horio or Ano Symi.
 Other townships are Pedi, Nimborio, Marathounda and Panormitis.
 Panormitis is the location of the island's famous monastery which is visited by people from all over the world, and many Greeks pay homage to St Michael of Panormitis each year.
 The island has 2,603 inhabitants, mostly engaged in tourism, fishing, and trade.
 In the tourist season which lasts from Easter until Panormitis Day in early November, tourists and day-trippers increase the number of people on the island to as much as 6,000.

-In addition to its many historical sites, the island's isolated beaches, many reachable only by small boats, are popular with tourists.
 The Municipality of Sými includes the uninhabited offshore islets of Gialesíno, Diavátes, Kouloúndros, Marmarás, Nímos, Sesklío, and Chondrós.
 Its total land area is 65.754 km².